Can’t find the best DIY chicken coop for your flock? Then read our epic list of 44 DIY chicken coop ideas and plans!

 Read More – What’s the Best Height of a Chicken Fence?

-# 37 – The Crib Coop by Weed ‘Em and Reap
+37. The Crib Chicken Coop by Weed ‘Em and Reap

 This affordable design costs less than $50 to build and using an old baby’s crib.
 Although it won’t house a large flock, it’s a functional design for those with a smaller flock and who live in warm enough conditions for fresh-air poultry houses.